mchmarny/dapr-demos/fan-out/README.md

 # fan-out demo

 `Fan-out` is a messaging pattern where single message source is "broadcasted" to multiple targets.
-The common use-case for this may be situation where events from a single event source need to published to multiple subscribers.
+The common use-case for this may be situation where multiple teams or systems need to receive the events from the same source.
+This sometimes made more complicated by the differences in expected formats and protocols by each one of these target systems.

-This demo illustrates to how to `fan-out` events in posted to Azure Event Hubs in JSON format using Dapr plugable component mechanism to:
+This demo illustrates how to `fan-out` events from Azure Event Hubs using Dapr plugable component mechanism to:

 * Redis queue in XML format
+* Kafka topic in CSV format
-* REST endpoint as a HTTP POST content in JSON format
+* REST endpoint in JSON format
-* gRPC service in original binary format
+* gRPC service in binary format

 ![](./img/fan-out-in-dapr.png)

-For more information about pub/sub see the [Dapr docs](https://github.com/dapr/docs/tree/master/concepts/publish-subscribe-messaging)
+For more information about Dapr's pub/sub see these [docs](https://github.com/dapr/docs/tree/master/concepts/publish-subscribe-messaging)

 ## Setup